 The art of RF circuit design demands the same attention to the basics and minute details seen with music composition.
-Good design begins with the expert experience of the designer and builds around fundamental theories and common elements.
+Good design begins with the expert experience of the and builds around fundamental theories and elements.
 This basic approach recognizes that an RF PCB layout covers a specific set of frequencies and that analog signals can exist between the Min and Max levels of voltage and current.

 Elements Sometimes Have a Subtle Impact in RF Circuit Designs

 Take a moment and listen to Samuel Barber’s, “Adagio for Strings.”
 Adagios do not move at a fast pace but—using Barber’s work as an example—often have an incredibly subtle impact on human emotions.

 A similar subtle—albeit unemotional—impact occurs because of factors such as resistance, temperature coefficient, impedance, and inductance on RF design.
 Resistance has a subtle but potentially powerful impact on RF circuit performance.
 All traces, wires, and interconnections offer resistance and have a temperature coefficient.
 Although both factors seem minimal, the impact on circuit performance can become measurable and can cause errors.

 With high precision systems or with circuits that have large signal currents, trace resistance can become a factor.
 For example, the trace resistance can become a friendly partner to a load and form a divider.
 The resistive voltage drop then leads to a gain error.
 If the circuit operates at high frequencies, inductance adds to the error and continues to degrade overall performance.